-Nearly every other WorldEdit type has a similar conversion from the platform type.
+Nearly every other WorldEdit type (such as World, BlockVector3, or BlockState) has a similar conversion to and from the platform type.
 These are best discovered by looking at the methods in the adapter classes in your IDE.

 1.7.2 API Examples